Service Dog vs Emotional Support Dog

 - So many more…

 Information For Businesses

-Hopefully this has answered the common but confusing question of service dog vs emotional support dog.
-Just remember that service dogs are trained, and emotional support dogs aren’t.
+Hopefully, this has answered the common but confusing question of service dog vs emotional support dogs.
+Just remember that service dogs are specially trained for one person’s disability, and emotional support dogs aren’t (necessarily).
 Service dogs have public access rights, and emotional support dogs don’t.
 However, emotional support dogs have rights when it comes to housing.

 This basically means that if you have an emotional support animal for your disability, you have a right to housing with your animal.
 But, emotional support animals can be excluded from public places, such as restaurants, movie theatres, and grocery stores.